Predicting Stability of Community Members in Complex Networks: Computing profile closeness

 \subsection{Choosing rank function}

 Degree ($\delta$) of a node refers to the number of edges incident on it.
-A high-degree node has a direct influence on a larger part of the network (See Opsahl et al.~\cite{OAS10}).
+A high-degree node has a direct influence on a larger part of the network (See Opsahl et al.~\cite{opsahl2010node}).
 Therefore, it is a potentially important decision-maker in the consensus problem.
 Such nodes should be given a higher priority.
 We can do this by assigning $r(u) \rightarrow \delta(u)$.

-However, the choice of the rank function depends on the problem being discussed.
-An excellent candidate for the rank function in problems involving spreading dynamics, such as information (rumour) dissemination or epidemic outbreak, is the node influence.
-An example of this can be the \emph{epidemic impact} discussed in~\cite{SLA13}.
+However, the choice of the rank function depends on the problem.
+An excellent candidate for the rank function in issues regarding spreading dynamics, such as information (rumour) dissemination or epidemic outbreak, is the node influence.
+An example of this can be the \emph{epidemic impact} discussed in~\cite{vsikic2013epidemic}.